 I love that my school is deeply committed to providing teachers with quality, on-going professional growth and development.
-Among the many things we do each year at PDS for professional development, teachers create an individual professional development goals directly related to classroom teaching and learning.
+Among the many things we do each year at PDS for professional development, teachers create an individual professional development goal directly related to classroom teaching and learning.
 Each goal should have practical application and impact in the current year and align with broader institutional goals and philosophies.
 Having spent a significant amount of time reading and researching about project-based learning, I decided to commit to diving into PBL this year.
 I can learn a lot from reading, researching, and observing, but I learn best when I dive in and get my feet wet.

 The plan I submitted as my goal for this school year is below.